Bayesian Mixed Multidimensional Scaling for Auditory Processing: Mixed Multidimensional Scaling

-The latent features $\eta_{j,s,h}^{(i)}$ are however still invariant to signed permutations and translations that preserve the latent distances $\delta$ (even if the axes are identifiable and cannot arbitrary rotated as discussed above).
-We address this issue via a post-processing scheme discussed later in Section \ref{sec: feature identifiability}.
+That said, some non-identifiability persists since the features $\eta_{j,s,h}^{(i)}$ are still invariant to signed permutations and translations that preserve the latent distances $\delta$ (even if the axes are identifiable and cannot be arbitrarily rotated as discussed above).
+We address these issues separately via a post-processing scheme discussed later in Section~\ref{sec: feature identifiability}.